serverfarmer/serverfarmer/README.md

 and ones from repository, by running e.g.:

 ```
-diff -u /etc/postfix/main.cf /opt/farm/dist/debian-jessie/postfix.tpl
+diff -u /etc/apt/sources.list /opt/farm/dist/debian-jessie/sources.list
 ```

 On second VM you can replicate these changes.
 Note that you don't have to add all files for all services.
-If you don't want to configura Postfix on your distribution, just don't add postfix.tpl file.
-That's all.

 # Owner-specific data

-Server Farmer repository contains no customer passwords, private keys etc. However it contains sensitive data related to the owner (Tomasz Klim or Klim Baron Business Solutions Sp. z o.o.).
+Server Farmer repository contains no customer passwords, private keys etc. However it contains sensitive data related to the owner.

 If you want to fork this repository, you probably will want to change them.
-All such data are stored in scripts/functions.custom file.
-First of all, change "tomaszklim.pl" domain to your own one (**enabled catch-all** is required).
+All such data are stored inside one file: scripts/functions.custom.

-# Commercial support
+# Support

-You can buy commercial support at http://fajne.it

-We can help you adjust Server Farmer to your needs, or we can manage your servers for you (including 24/7 telephone support and monitoring).
+If you have any technical or non-technical questions about Server Farmer, please write to support@serverfarmer.org.
+We don't have enough time to reply to all emails, but we will try either to respond, or directly to fix any reported issues.